WAITING FOR THULANI

 Why is she waiting for Thulani?

+Everything needs a name to call it.
+Some day we invited a friend for dinner, who was running late in a funny way – he was on the road, but kept getting stuck here and there and there and here.
+That created a strange mood of waiting in which I completed tasks that had been left undone, finalising things that I hadn’t been able to complete before.
 Waiting for Thulani brought out a certain energy that stimulated thinking and even creativity.
-All without pressure, because suddenly a window of time opened up that brought about a kind of calm – even if the salmon became too dry.
-Thulani, who came after all (because he wasn´t called Godot), explained that his name actually means: ‘be peaceful, be quiet’.
+All without pressure, because suddenly a window of time opened up that brought a kind of calm – even if the salmon became too dry.
+Thulani, who came after all (because he wasn’t called Godot) explained that his name actually means ‘Be peaceful, be still’.
 Yes, that is what characterises the basic mood of my work and what is worth waiting for.